 As of the date of this prospectus, we have implemented certain measure to improve our knowledge and experience in application of U.S. GAAP and SEC rules.
-In January 2020, we appointed Mr. Haijian He as our Chief Financial Officer to lead and enhance our accounting and financial team.
-Mr. He has an MBA degree and also is a CFA charter holder.
-Furthermore, we are in the process of implementing a number of additional measures, including: (i) hiring additional qualified financial and accounting staff with work experience with U.S. GAAP and SEC reporting requirements, (ii) developing a full set of comprehensive accounting manuals in accordance with U.S. GAAP and SEC rules; (iii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under U.S. GAAP, and SEC rules and regulations, (iv) encouraging our accounting and financial reporting personnel to take the AICPA exam, and (v) establishing effective monitoring and oversight controls for non-recurring and complex transactions.
+In January 2020, we appointed Mr. Haijian He as our

+Chief Financial Officer to lead and enhance our accounting and financial team.
+Mr. He has over 10 years of financial experience, in particular in managing financing and evaluating risks in complex merger and acquisition transactions.
+He has an MBA degree and also is a CFA charter holder.
+Since our initial public offering in May 2020 and as of the date of this prospectus, we have hired additional qualified financial and accounting staff with AICPA qualification and work experience with U.S. GAAP and SEC reporting requirements, and arranged training and education in the accounting and reporting requirements under U.S. GAAP.
+Furthermore, we are in the process of implementing a number of additional measures, including: (i) encouraging our accounting and financial reporting personnel to take the AICPA exam, (ii) finalizing a comprehensive accounting manual in accordance with U.S. GAAP and SEC rules, (iii) expanding the capabilities of existing accounting and financial reporting personnel through continuous training and education in the accounting and reporting requirements under U.S. GAAP, and SEC rules and regulations, and (iv) establishing effective monitoring and oversight controls for non-recurring and complex transactions.
 The process of designing and implementing an effective financial reporting system is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain a financial reporting system that is adequate to satisfy our reporting obligation.
-See "Risk Factors - Risks Relating to Our Business and Industry - If we fail to implement and maintain an effective system of internal controls to remediate our material weakness over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud, and investor confidence and the market price of the ADSs may be materially and adversely affected."
+See "Risk Factors-Risks Relating to Our Business and Industry-If we fail to implement and maintain an effective system of internal controls to remediate our material weakness over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud, and investor confidence and the market price of the ADSs may be materially and adversely affected."

 As a company with less than US\$1.07 billion in revenue for our last fiscal year, we qualify as an "emerging growth company" pursuant to the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other requirements that are otherwise applicable generally to public companies.
 These provisions include exemption from the auditor attestation requirement under Section 404 of the Sarbanes-Oxley Act of 2002, in the assessment of the emerging growth company's internal control over financial reporting.
 The JOBS Act also provides that an emerging growth company does not need to comply with any new or revised financial accounting standards until such date that a private company is otherwise required to comply with such new or revised accounting standards.
 We have elected to take advantage of such exemptions.
-However, pursuant to Section 404 and the related rules adopted by the SEC, we, as a public company after being listed, are required to maintain adequate internal control over financial reporting and include our management's assessment of the effectiveness of our company's internal control over financial reporting in our annual report.
+However, pursuant to Section 404 and the related rules adopted by the SEC, we, as a public company, are required to maintain adequate internal control over financial reporting and include our management's assessment of the effectiveness of our company's internal control over financial reporting in our annual report.